Kamen Rider Agito: Video games

 Kamen Rider Agito appears as the main character of the 1988 storyline in this 3D action game for the PlayStation 2.
 Agito's timeline takes place in April, which take place during the final episode of Kamen Rider Agito between three months after the defeat of Lord race and nine months before the TV series airing end.
-Additionally, as Hikawa retired from his duty as Kamen Rider G3-X, and this game primarily focuses on Kamen Rider (1971), Kamen Rider V3 and Kamen Rider Black cast, only Shouichi and a non-playable character Ashihara/Kamen Rider Gills appear in this game.
-Despite the Lords' terror ends three months ago, Shouichi is drawn into old Shocker's hideout, where he forced to fight various kaijin and Shocker soldiers.
+Additionally, as Hikawa retired from his duty as Kamen Rider G3-X, and this game primarily focuses on Kamen Rider (1971), Kamen Rider V3 and Kamen Rider Black cast, only Shoichi and a non-playable character Ashihara/Kamen Rider Gills appear in this game.
+Despite the Lords' terror ends three months ago, Shoichi is drawn into old Shocker's hideout, where he forced to fight various kaijin and Shocker soldiers.
 During an infiltration, he comes in contact with Kamen Rider 1, Kamen Rider V3 and Kamen Rider Black in hopes to undoes Shocker's timeline intervention.
 Kamen Rider Gills eventually arrive in the climax of game.
 Upon learning that the game's true villain is after both Black and Shadow Moon's Kingstones, Agito, V3 and Rider 1 travel to 1988 to assist Black in the game's final battle at cost of the mastermind's unwilling vessel from V3's timeline, Doctor Tadokoro.
-Toshiki Kashu reprise his role as Shouichi in this game.
+Toshiki Kashu reprise his role as Shoichi in this game.